victorjonathanibanez/EXPLORE/README.md

 ```
 (**python3** for mac)

-**⮕ This will now open a GUI (see manual https://github.com/victorjonathanibanez/EXPLORE/blob/main/manuals/Manual_correction.jpeg for further instructions!)**
+**:arrow_right: This will now open a GUI (see manual https://github.com/victorjonathanibanez/EXPLORE/blob/main/manuals/Manual_correction.jpeg for further instructions!)**

 \
 &nbsp;